 There are very few private schools in San Diego that are specifically aimed at the expat community.
 Despite the rarity of San Diego international schools in the traditional sense of teaching a foreign country's curriculum, there are a number of public schools that offer the globally recognised International Baccalaureate.

-For the most part, parents looking for schooling with an international element are better off opting for an International Baccalaureate or dual-immersion public school.
+For the most part, parents looking for schooling with an international element are best off opting for an International Baccalaureate or dual-immersion public school.

 Homeschooling in San Diego